-While you may have a brand guidelines document, it helps to clarify this within your social media policy.
+While you may have a brand guidelines document, it helps to include this in your social media policy.
 What do you expect in terms of tone of voice, opinions and etiquette?

 For brand protection, employees should always be asked to make it clear that their views are their own and do not reflect your brand's views.